Skip to main content

 Class Mode

-Enable this setting to hide all other users' cursors for each other.
-I.e. only your cursor will show to all other users.
-They can still see their own cursor, but not each each others.
+When working with multiple users at once, you can enable this setting to hide all other users' cursors from each other. i.e., only your cursor will show to all other users.
+They can still see their own cursor, but not each other's.

-This setting helps facilitate classes on bitpaper and is only available to the paper creator.
+This setting helps facilitate classes on BitPaper and is only available to the paper creator.

 Cursor Settings